Canadian National Railroad, Chicago, IL

 Forged by the E.T.
 Fraim Co.

-Superb serif lettering and carmel patina.
+Superb serif lettering and caramel patina.

 Also given the moniker, "Sweet By and By."